Consumer medicine information

 How much to take

 Your doctor will administer the correct dose as appropriate.
-Patients are advised to remain in their doctor’s surgery for at least 60 min after injection.
+You should stay under medical observation for at least 60 min after injection.

 The dose administered will depend on the type of therapy decided upon by your doctor.